Our Q&A about Security at Ponicode with Baptiste Bouffaut

 Is there a higher level of protection Ponicode can provide beyond this policy?

-(If you want to know more about multi tenancy, here is an IBM-made 3 minutes presentation about it.)
+(If you want to know more about multi tenancy, here is an IBM-made 3 minute presentation about it)

 A multitenant structure enables each and everyone of our client to get their own virtual appliance of Ponicode running inside their infrastructure.
 Thus the code of our user never goes outside their own infrastructure.